Endoscopic pituitary surgery (transsphenoidal)

 After surgery you may experience nasal congestion, nausea, and headache.
 Medication can control these symptoms.
 An endocrinologist may see you the day after surgery to check that the pituitary gland is producing appropriate levels of hormones.
 If it is not, hormone-replacement medications may be given.
 An MRI of the brain will be obtained the day after surgery.
 In 1 to 2 days, you'll be released from the hospital and given discharge instructions.

 - After surgery, pain is managed with narcotic medication.
-Because narcotic pain pills are addictive, they are used for a limited period (2 to 4 weeks).
-As regular use may cause constipation, drink lots of water and eat high fiber foods.
-Laxatives (e.g., Dulcolax, Senokot, Milk of Magnesia) can be bought without a prescription.
+Because narcotic pain pills are addictive, they are used for a limited period of 2 to 4 weeks.
+Their regular use may also cause constipation, so drink lots of water and eat high-fiber foods.
+Stool softeners (e.g., Colace, Docusate) and laxatives (e.g., Dulcolax, Senokot, Milk of Magnesia) can be bought without a prescription.
 Thereafter, pain is managed with acetaminophen (e.g., Tylenol).

 - Ask your surgeon before taking nonsteroidal anti-inflammatory drugs (NSAIDs) (e.g., aspirin; ibuprofen, Advil, Motrin, Nuprin; naproxen sodium, Aleve).
 NSAIDs may cause bleeding.